 Other top brands include Meinl and Paiste.

 Yes.
 Sabian has been making cymbals for more than 30 years.
 This puts in the best position for experience and reputation.
 Besides, this is one of the world’s biggest cymbal makers; you would expect their products to be up there too.

 Which Is Better Zildjian Or Sabian?

 It is all about personal preference and the sound you need.
 Both Sabian and Zildjian have different lines of cymbals, from expensive to affordable.
 So, we can easily say they are equally good.
 Besides, Sabian is a Zildjian offshoot.

-Sabian have never disappointed when it comes to delivering quality in their products.
-And now that you know what products they have, and how to choose the right cymbals, it should be easy buying a good cymbal from them.
+Sabian has never been disappointed when it comes to delivering quality in their products.
+And now that you know what products they have and how to choose the right cymbals, it should be easy buying a good cymbal from them.